PGM-Lab/InferPy/docs/notes/guidedata.rst

 Usage with probabilistic models
 ----------------------------------

-Clearly, making inference in a probabilistic model is the final goal of loading data.
+Making inference in a probabilistic model is the final goal of loading data.
-Thus, consider the following code of a simple linear regression:
+Consider the following code of a simple linear regression:

 .. literalinclude:: ../../examples/docs/guidedata/1.py